autoinfra-ai/lingtual-embedded-chat/README.md

 ## What is Lingtual?

-Lingtual is a no-code open-source project that empowers developers to build cutting-edge applications using Language Model technologies.
-With Lingtual, you can leverage the power of LLMs (Large Language Models) to enhance user interactions, generate human-like text, and gain valuable insights from natural language data.
+Lingtual is a no-code open-source project that is for people to easily build custom tools to use chat as a universal interface.

 ## Features